Corporation of Chennai

 • Roto mould wheeled bins

-• Sweeping, collecting, storing in the specific bins.
+Sweeping, collecting, and storing the waste in the specified bins.

 Secondary Collection: (Transportation)